molocchus/Bachelor-Bfm/README.md

-# Comparison of Double Factor Rotation Methods
+# Comparison of Bifactor Rotation Methods

 - This is the topic of my bachelor’s thesis.
 I wanted to write an ambitious, rigorous thesis, in which I was assisted by a professor from MIMUW.
 - The analyses for the thesis were conducted using the R programming language.